//legal

 • lawfulness, fairness and transparency;

-• purpose limitation (personal data are collected for specified, explicit and legitimate purposes and not further processed in a manner incompatible with those purposes);
+• purpose limitation — personal data collected for specified, explicit and legitimate purposes and not further processed incompatibly;

-• storage limitation (personal data kept in a form which permits identification for no longer than necessary);
+• storage limitation — personal data kept identifiable no longer than necessary;

 4. Categories of Personal Data Collected